bhupendra-sen/Bhupendra_sen_Mid_QA_Assessment/README.md

 3.2 Environment Setup

-A Postman environment named:

-ReqRes QA Environment

-was created with reusable variables:
+A Postman environment named:ReqRes QA Environment was created with reusable variables:

 Variable	Purpose
-base_url	Base URL of the ReqRes API api_key	API key used for API access auth_token	Authentication token returned from the login request userid	Stores the ID returned when a user is created
+base_url = Base URL of the ReqRes API api_key  =	API key used for API access auth_token =	Authentication token returned from the login request userid	= Stores the ID returned when a user is created

 Using environment variables makes the collection reusable and avoids hard-coding values in individual requests.